showlab/MotionDirector/README.md

 ## Shoutouts

-- This code builds on [diffusers](https://github.com/huggingface/diffusers) and [Text-To-Video-Finetuning](https://github.com/ExponentialML/Text-To-Video-Finetuning).
+- This code builds on [diffusers](https://github.com/huggingface/diffusers), [Tune-a-video](https://github.com/showlab/Tune-A-Video) and [Text-To-Video-Finetuning](https://github.com/ExponentialML/Text-To-Video-Finetuning).
 Thanks for open-sourcing!
 - Thanks to [camenduru](https://twitter.com/camenduru) for the [colab demo](https://github.com/camenduru/MotionDirector-colab).
 - Thanks to [yhyu13](https://github.com/yhyu13) for the [Huggingface Repo](https://huggingface.co/Yhyu13/MotionDirector_LoRA).
+- We would like to thank [AK(@_akhaliq)](https://twitter.com/_akhaliq?lang=en) and huggingface team for the help of setting up oneline gradio demo.
+- Thanks to [MagicAnimate](https://github.com/magic-research/magic-animate/) for the gradio demo template.